 If You are a Partner In a Partnership

 The SBA has previously clarified that while partnerships are eligible for PPP loans, a partner in a partnership may not submit a separate PPP loan application for themselves as a self employed individual.
+(The IFR released March 3, 2021 did not change the calculation for partnerships.)
 The following methodology should be used to calculate the maximum amount that partnerships can borrow:

 Step 1: Compute 2019 payroll costs by adding the following: